AstarNetwork/astar-docs/docs/use/how-to-guides/faq/tokenomics-3.0.md

 ### Q: Why was the maximum inflation ceiling reduced from 7% to 5.5%?

 A: The maximum inflation ceiling is the figure from which token emission per block is derived for every allocation in the system.
-Lowering it from 7% to 5.5% — a 21.4% reduction — reduces total yearly maximum emission from ~603.6M to ~474.2M ASTR, removing **~129.3M ASTR per year** from maximum emission capacity.
+Lowering it from 7% to 5.5% (a 21.4% reduction) reduces total yearly maximum emission from ~603.6M to ~474.2M ASTR, removing **~129.3M ASTR per year** from maximum emission capacity.

 | Allocation | Share at 7% | At 7% (ASTR/yr) | Share at 5.5% | At 5.5% (ASTR/yr) | Delta |
 | --- | --- | --- | --- | --- | --- |